i05nagai/memorandum/language/english_speaking.md

     * take risk
     * to put something such as a plan or system in danger of being harmed or damaged
         * She knew that by failing her finals she could jeopardize her whole future
+* work
+    * workout
+        * happen/develop
+            * to happen or develop in a particular, esp. a satisfactory, way or to be suitable for a particular situation
+            * nothing was working out right
+            * Is your new assitant working out OK?
+            * How is the new monitoring procedure working out?
+            * Let's hope this new job works out well for him?
+            * I hope your new job works out
+        * exercise
+            * to exercise in order to imporove health, strenght, or physical apperance, or to improve your skill in a sport
+            * I work out on my stationary bike
+            * He works out in the gym two or three times a week
+            * I try to work out once a week
+            * Make sure you dirnk plenty of water if you are working out
+        * result
+            * to be the result of a calculation
+            * These figures work out differently each time I add them
+            * the safe load for a truck of this size works out at nearly 20 tons
+            * I fact the trip worked out cheaper than we'd expected
 * work ethic
     * the principle that hard work is intrinsically virtuous or worthy of reward
 * intrinsic/essential/nesessary